solvcon/solvcon/doc/source/index.rst

 where :math:`\mathbf{u}` is the unknown vector and :math:`\mathrm{A}^{(1)}`, :math:`\mathrm{A}^{(2)}`, and :math:`\mathrm{A}^{(3)}` are the Jacobian matrices.
+The code implementation is in https://github.com/solvcon/modmesh.

-The code development has been moved in the repository https://github.com/solvcon/modmesh.
-The code remaining in the old repository https://github.com/solvcon/solvcon will eventually be migrated.
-The old repository will be updated to include setups for problems and solutions.
+The code remaining in the old repository https://github.com/solvcon/solvcon will eventually be updated to include setups for problems and solutions.

 .. toctree::
   :maxdepth: 1